doximity/super_spreader/README.md

 This process continues until there is no more work to be done.
 For more detail, please see [Spreader](https://github.com/doximity/super_spreader/blob/master/lib/super_spreader/spreader.rb) and [its spec](https://github.com/doximity/super_spreader/blob/master/spec/spreader_spec.rb).

 Additionally, the configuration can be tuned while SuperSpreader is running.
 The configuration is read each time `SchedulerJob` runs.
+As it stands, each run of SuperSpreader is hand-tuned.
+It is highly recommended that SuperSpreader resource utilization is monitored during runs.
+That said, it is designed to run autonomously once a good configuration is found.

+Example tuning:

-Does the process need to go faster?
+- Does the process need to go faster?
 Increase the number of jobs per second.
-Are batches taking too long to complete?
+- Are batches taking too long to complete?
 Decrease the batch size.
-Is `SchedulerJob` taking a long time to complete?
+- Is `SchedulerJob` taking a long time to complete?
 Decrease the duration so that less work is enqueued in each cycle.

 Finally, SuperSpreader can be stopped instantly and resumed at a later time, if a need ever arises.

-As it stands, each run of SuperSpreader is hand-tuned.
-It is highly recommended that SuperSpreader resource utilization is monitored during runs.
-That said, it is designed to run autonomously once a good configuration is found.

 ## How do I use it?